-In the process of creating lasting customer loyalty and winning back customers, the company is then more or less back to where it started: with generating demand.
+In the process of creating lasting customer loyalty and winning back customers, the company is more or less back to where it started: with generating demand.

 Elements of a B2B marketing plan

-Generating demand includes several measures such as, content marketing, SEO, video and social media marketing.
+Generating demand includes several measures such as content marketing, SEO, video and social media marketing.
 All of these have one goal in common: the establishment of a long-term customer relationship.
 The most important thing, however, is to have a good and consistent content marketing strategy in place.

 Therefore, it is important to analyse your own target group in detail in advance to avoid using channels that are not used by your potential customers.

 Social media is probably also an increasingly powerful tool for generating demand, as many B2B buyers use social media in their decision-making.
 The content of social media posts should be in the professional area, i.e. professional articles, webinars or news from the industry.
 This content can then be communicated to the customer in many different ways.

 Blogs in particular can be used excellently for storytelling in order to create an emotional bond with the potential customer.
 A good, technically sounding article can work wonders - especially when it is shared by the customer.
 Similar content can also be packaged differently, for example as short videos, because they also play a role in the buying process of many customers.
 It is important to always keep an eye on the target group and their favorite channels.